vandana1302238/capstone/README.md

 # Assignment 30 -Capstone - Multimodal Training

 # Objective
--  To Create multimodal LLM which takes Text, Image and Audio and generates output as text
+-  An attempt to understand, reate multimodal LLM which takes Text, Image and Audio and generates output as text

 # Description
 -   Phi-2 model is used as foundation model for training the multimodel llm.